HeheYash/Yash-Walhekar-Cyber-Task-4/README.md

 **Step 7: Test the Rule (PowerShell)**
 ![Test the Rule](Step%207.png)

----

 ### Task Outcome

-This task provided hands-on experience in configuring and verifying a firewall rule on Windows.
-It demonstrated how to block a specific port (port 23) to enhance system security by preventing insecure protocols like Telnet.
+This assignment helped to get more practical experience on how to configure and test a windows firewall rule.
+It showed how it was possible to block a certain port (port 23) to improve the security of the system by blocking dangerous protocols, such as Telnet.